SMC-X: A Distributed Scalable Monte Carlo Simulation Method for Chemically Complex Alloys: Results and discussion

 \subsection{Performance}

-The performance is measured with three metrics: number of atoms, which measure the spatial scale; simulation throughput, which measures time to solution; and scaling efficiency, which measures the scale-up potential with increasing computational resources.
-As shown in Fig.~\ref{fig:Metrics}, the EPI model exhibits exceptional computational efficiency on a single GPU, achieving a throughput of $3.5\times10^9$ $\text{atom}\cdot\text{step}/\text{s}$—two orders of magnitude faster than the qSRO\_GPU result of $3.7\times10^7$ $\text{atom}\cdot\text{step}/\text{s}$.
+Performance is measured with three metrics: number of atoms, which measure spatial scale; simulation throughput, which measures time to solution; and scaling efficiency, which measures the scaling potential with increasing computational resources.
+As shown in Fig.~\ref{fig:tp_per_chip}, the EPI model exhibits exceptional computational efficiency on a single GPU, achieving a throughput of $3.5\times10^9$ $\text{atom}\cdot\text{step}/\text{s}$—two orders of magnitude faster than the qSRO\_GPU result of $3.7\times10^7$ $\text{atom}\cdot\text{step}/\text{s}$.
 In comparison, the single-NUMA performance of qSRO\_CPU reaches $3.5\times10^6$ $\text{atom}\cdot\text{step}/\text{s}$, or $2.5\times10^7$ $\text{atom}\cdot\text{step}/\text{s}$ per CPU.
-The throughput of SMC-X not only far exceeds that of traditional Monte Carlo methods but also outperforms state-of-the-art molecular dynamics implementations, as shown in Fig.~\ref{fig:Metrics} and summarized in Tab.~\ref{tab:Performance}.
-The advantage is even more pronounced in terms of the number of atoms supported on a single chip: the SMC-GPU implementation accommodates up to 1 billion atoms on a single GPU, whereas the best reported MD simulation to date reaches only 15 million atoms per GPU, as shown in the row of NEP89 in Tab.~\ref{tab:Performance}.
-As mentioned, these performance gains stem from key implementation optimizations, including on-the-fly computation and tight coupling between the atomistic simulation and machine learning models, which collectively minimize data movement and maximize computational efficiency.
+The throughput of SMC-X not only far exceeds that of traditional Monte Carlo methods, but also outperforms state-of-the-art molecular dynamics implementations, as shown in Fig.~\ref{fig:Metrics} and summarized in Tab.~\ref{tab:Performance}.
+It is noteworthy that SMC-X, utilizing merely 32 H800 GPUs, can simulate systems of 128 billion atoms, which is a scale that surpasses all other ML-accelerated MC or MD simulations, including those performed on some of the world's most powerful supercomputers, as shown in Fig.~\ref{fig:jctc_performance}.
+The advantage is even more pronounced in terms of the number of atoms supported on a single chip: the SMC-GPU implementation accommodates up to 4 billion atoms on a single GPU by running 4 MPI ranks simultaneously, whereas the best reported MD simulation to date reaches only 15 million atoms per GPU, as shown in the row of NEP89 in Tab.~\ref{tab:Performance}.
+As mentioned, these performance gains stem from key implementation optimizations, including on-the-fly computation and tight coupling between atomistic simulation and machine learning models, which collectively minimize data movement and maximize computational efficiency.

 The strong and weak scaling efficiencies of various methods are shown in Fig.~\ref{fig:Scaling}.
 We also implemented a computing-communication overlap for EPI\_GPU, as efforts to enhance the scaling efficiency for communication heavy cases.
 The results of all the above cases are shown in Fig.~\ref{fig:Scaling}.
 First, we find that the qSRO model consistently demonstrates superior scaling efficiency due to its higher computation-to-communication ratio.
 For example, the strong scaling efficiency of qSRO\_GPU reaches 0.934 on 16 GPUs, compared to only 0.339 for EPI\_GPU.
 Second, the strong scaling of EPI\_GPU can be substantially improved from 0.339 to 0.679 on 16 GPUs by applying computation–communication overlap (CCO).
 Notably, on 8 GPUs, CCO enhances efficiency from 0.713 to 0.897.
 These results highlight that CCO is highly effective in improving scaling behavior, particularly when combined with high-speed interconnects (e.g., Nvidia NVLINK within 8 GPUs) and large system sizes.
 Third, all methods exhibit excellent weak scaling, with 16-GPU efficiencies of 0.915, 1.007, 0.985, and 0.791 for EPI\_GPU, EPI\_GPU\_CCO, qSRO\_GPU, and qSRO\_CPU, respectively.
 This demonstrates that SMC-X can be readily extended to larger spatial scales.
 Finally, although both strong and weak scaling efficiencies for qSRO\_CPU are generally good, they are consistently lower than their GPU counterparts, indicating that cross-CPU NUMA communication is more costly than GPU interconnects such as NVLINK.